olleharstedt/olleharstedt.github.io/_posts/2024-05-25-report-generating-domain-specific-language-php.markdown

 * S-expressions, because it can be lexed and parsed in a handful of lines
 * Forth-like, for the same reason
-* JSON, because it's common in web
+* JSON, because it's common in web and fairly easy to read (with some syntax highlight)

 There are no good lexer/parser libs to PHP that are actively maintained, sadly.